-John M. Fregeau 1 Kavli Institute of Theoretical Physics, University of California, Santa Barbara, CA 93106 and Frederic A. Rasio Department of Physics and Astronomy, Northwestern University, Evanston, IL 60208 Received : accepted $^{^{1}}$ Chandra Fellow Abstract We present results of a series of Monte Carlo simulations investigating the imprint of a central intermediate-mass black hole (IMBH) on the structure of a globular cluster.
-We investigate the three-dimensional and projected density profiles, and stellar disruption rates for idealized as well as realistic cluster models, taking into account a stellar mass spectrum and stellar evolution, and allowing for a larger, more realistic, number of stars than was previously possible with direct N-body methods.
-We compare our results to other N-body and Fokker-Planck simulations published previously.
-We find, in general, very good agreement for the overall cluster structure and dynamical evolution between direct N-body simulations and our Monte Carlo simulations.
-Significant differences exist in the number of stars that are tidally disrupted by the IMBH, which is most likely an effect of the wandering motion of the IMBH, not included in the Monte Carlo scheme.
-These differences, however, are negligible for the final IMBH masses in realistic cluster models as the disruption rates are generally much lower than for single-mass clusters.
-As a test to observations we model the cluster NGC 5694, which is known to possess a central surface brightness cusp consistent with the presence of an IMBH.
-We find that not only the inner slope but also the outer part of the surface brightness profile agrees with corresponding observations.
-This provides further evidence for the possible existence of a central IMBH in NGC5694.
-1. Introduction As recently as 10 years ago, it was generally believed that black holes (BHs) occur in two broad mass ranges: stellar $(M{BH} \simeq 3 - 20 M{\odot})$, produced by the core collapse of massive stars, and supermassive $(M{BH} \sim 10^6 - 10^{10} M{\odot})$, believed to have formed in the centers of galaxies at high redshift and grown in mass as the result of galaxy mergers (see, e.g., Volonteri, Haardt & Madau 2003).
-However, the existence of BHs with masses intermediate between these two ranges could not be established by observations up until recently, although intermediate mass BHs (IMBHs) were discussed by theorists more than 30 years ago; (see, e.g., Wyller 1970).
-Indirect evidence for IMBHs has accumulated over time from observations of so-called ultraluminous X-ray sources (ULXs), objects with fluxes that exceed the angle-averaged flux of a stellar mass BH accreting at the Eddington limit.
+As recently as 10 years ago, it was generally believed that black holes (BHs) occur in two broad mass ranges: stellar $(M{\rm BH} \simeq 3-20 \, M{\odot})$, produced by the core collapse of massive stars, and supermassive $(M{\rm BH} \sim 10^6 - 10^{10} M{\odot})$, believed to have formed in the centers of galaxies at high redshift and grown in mass as a result of galaxy mergers (see, e.g., Volonteri et al. 2003).
+However, the existence of BHs with masses intermediate between these two ranges could not be established by observations until recently, although intermediate-mass BHs (IMBHs) were discussed by theorists more than 30 years ago (see, e.g., Wyller 1970).
+Indirect evidence for IMBHs has accumulated over time from observations of so-called ultraluminous X-ray sources (ULXs), objects with fluxes that exceed the angleaveraged flux of a stellar mass BH accreting at the Eddington limit.
 An interesting result from observations of ULXs is that many, if not most, of them are associated with star clusters.
-It has long been speculated (e.g., Frank & Rees 1976) that the centers of globular clusters (GCs) may harbor BHs with masses $\sim 10^3 {\rm M}{\odot}$.
+It has long been speculated (e.g., Frank & Rees 1976) that the centers of globular clusters (GCs) may harbor BHs with masses $\sim 10^3 M{\odot}$.
 If so, these BHs affect the distribution function of the stars, producing velocity and density cusps (Bahcall & Wolf 1976).
 While the detection of ULXs can only give indirect evidence of the presence of IMBHs, observations of cuspy velocity profiles would make it possible to directly determine the BH mass.
 However, the radius of influence of an IMBH, defined as the radius where the orbital velocity around the BH equals the velocity dispersion of the cluster, is very small.
-For example, at a distance of $10\,\mathrm{kpc}$, a $10^3\mathrm{M}\odot$ BH would influence orbits within ≈ 1 ", making observations very challenging.
+For example, at a distance of 10 kpc, a $10^3 M{\odot}$ BH would influence orbits within $\approx 1''$, making observations very challenging.

 Studies of the surface density profile of GCs offer a complementary method of constraining the effects of an IMBH on the host GC stars.
-A recent study by Noyola & Gebhardt (2006) obtained central surface brightness profiles for 38 Galactic GCs from HST WFPC2 images.
-They showed that half of the GCs in their sample have slopes for the inner surface brightness profiles that are inconsistent with simple isothermal cores, which may be indicative of an IMBH.
+A recent study by Noyola & Gebhardt (2006) obtained central surface brightness profiles (SBPs) for 38 Galactic GCs from Hubble Space Telescope (HST) WFPC2 images.
+They showed that half of the GCs in their sample have slopes for the inner SBPs that are inconsistent with simple isothermal cores, which may be indicative of an IMBH.
 However, it is challenging to explain the full range of slopes with current models.
 While analytical models can only explain the steepest slopes in their sample, recent N-body models of GCs containing IMBHs (Baumgardt et al. 2005), might explain some of the intermediate surface brightness slopes.